djey47/tduf/gui-installer/src/markdown/README.md

 * Advanced vehicle slot selector
 * Makes backup of database and replaced files by install
 * Restores files if critical error occurs while installing
-* Allows to customize each camera view by using ones from different cameras.
+* Allows to customize each camera view by using ones from different cameras
+* Removes experimental features as it might break games.

 ### Main features